-When a demand for your money or your data pops up on a critical system, you have only a short period of time to decide whether to respond to a ransomware attack.
+When demand for your money or your data pops up on a critical system, you have only a short period of time to decide whether to respond to a ransomware attack.

 Online extortion is on the increase, as criminals use a variety of attack vectors, including exploit kits, malicious files, and links in spam messages, to infect systems with ransomware.
 Once all the files have been encrypted, victims can either try to recover the files on their own or pay the ransom.
 While there have been some exceptions, victims are seldom able to break the encryption and restore access.
 More often, successful circumvention of a ransomware attack involves wiping the affected systems and promptly restoring everything from clean backups.

 Whether or not the organizations should pay the ransom is not a security decision — it’s a business decision.
 Paying encourages criminals to attack again.
-Not paying means lost revenue while waiting for IT to recover the files.
+Not paying means losing revenue while waiting for IT to recover the files.
 This isn’t an easy choice, but read on for reasons to not pay the ransom.

 1 – You become a bigger target

-As they saying goes: Do not feed the trolls — otherwise, they’ll keep making provocative statements to get a reaction.
-Ransomware is a little like that; paying ransom simply encourages the attackers.
+As the saying goes: Do not feed the trolls — otherwise, they’ll keep making provocative statements to get a reaction.
+Ransomware is a little like that; paying ransom simply encourages attackers.
 Criminals talk; they will tell others who paid the ransom and who didn’t.
 Once a victim is identified for paying up, there’s nothing stopping others from jockeying for a piece of the ransom pie.

 Another danger looms: The same attackers can come back.
 Since you paid once, why not again?